Learnosity/learnosity-demos/README.md

 # Learnosity API Demos

-Jumpstart your integration of the Learnosity API's into your learning platform.
+Jumpstart your integration of the Learnosity APIs into your learning platform.

 ## Overview